 Making your own sun-dried tomatoes is quick, easy, and another way to control what goes into your food.
-Homemade sun-dried tomatoes taste is far superior to the dried tomatoes you buy in most stores.
-By drying them at home you are also able to dry them to the texture you prefer.
+Homemade sun-dried tomatoes taste far superior to the dried tomatoes you buy in most stores.
+By drying them at home, you can also dry them to the texture you prefer.

-I don’t have enough Roma tomatoes to do dry a full batch so I decided to go with a mixture of Roma, cherry Chadwick’s, and regular cherry tomatoes.
-The Chadwick is the larger round ones.
+I don’t have enough Roma tomatoes to do dry a full batch, so I decided to go with a mixture of Roma, cherry Chadwick’s, and regular cherry tomatoes.
+The Chadwick's are the larger round ones.

 WHAT YOU WILL NEED:

 - Bowl of ice water

 - Dehydrator, wire or mesh screen or baking sheet

 While your water is getting to a boiling point, clean your tomatoes.

 Fill a bowl full of water and ice.
 Be sure to leave enough room for the tomatoes to go in without causing the water to overflow.